dkucz/dkucz.github.io/README.md

   - **Menus and UI:** Designed and implemented a user-friendly interface, including a main menu, settings menu, and level selection screen, enhancing user experience and game accessibility.
 - **Current Status and Future Plans:** The game currently features one fully developed level, with additional levels and further gameplay enhancements planned for future updates.
 Please take a look at my Trello board to see planned future updates: [![Trello Board](https://img.shields.io/badge/trello-purple?style=for-the-badge&logo=trello&logoColor=white)](https://trello.com/b/9LAmC1pT/third-person-shooter)
 - **Video Showcase:** For an in-depth look at the gameplay and features, check out this video: YouTube Link
-- **Source Code:** Explore the game's source code and development details here: GitHub Link
+- **Source Code:** Explore the game's source code and development details here: [Source Code](https://github.com/dkucz/SimpleThirdPersonShooterGame)

 #### **Crypt Raider:**